ryouze/ryouze.github.io/content/posts/vroom.md

 Lastly, every button click and menu interaction plays a sound effect from [UI sound packs](https://opengameart.org/content/ui-and-item-sound-effect-jingles-sample-2).

 For all sounds, the volume controls work in real-time and save to the config file using [toml++](https://github.com/marzer/tomlplusplus).

 ### Window Management

 Getting a window from SFML is easy.
-Creating a game-engine like system that can handle switching between fullscreen and windowed modes, different resolutions, and anti-aliasing settings is a bit more complex.
+Creating a game-engine-like system that can handle switching between fullscreen and windowed modes, different resolutions, and anti-aliasing settings is a bit more complex.
 On top of that, I wanted to support V-sync and frame rate limiting.
-And all of these settings should be configurable in the UI, and then saved to a config file on disk.
+All of these settings should be configurable in the UI and saved to a config file on disk.

 The tricky part is that when you change certain settings like anti-aliasing, you have to completely recreate the SFML window because those properties can only be set when the window is first created.
 Changing the frame rate limit or V-sync does not require a window recreation, but they cannot be enabled at the same time, so I had to handle that as well.

 I ended up recreating the window whenever the user changes any setting for simplicity, as it allows me to apply all changes at once.

 ### Settings System